LUH-DBS/Blend/UserStudy.md

 | IoT                        | 1     | Industry      |
 | Software industry          | 1     | Industry      |

-Of the 18 participants, 9 are grouped under the research category, while the remaining 9 are classified as industry participants.
-The research category includes participants from academia, applied projects, and education.
-The industry category encompasses participants from various sectors, such as automotive, finance, healthcare, IoT, and software industry.
+Based on their answers we have grouped the 18 participants into two categories: Research and Industry.
+Research includes participants from academia, applied projects, and education.
+Industry includes participants from the automotive, finance, healthcare, IoT, and software industry.

-### Question 2: Your role in the organization
+### Question 2: What is your role in the organization?
-#### Choices
-Free text input.
+To get better insights into the individual participants' we have asked them about their roles within their organizations.
-#### Results
+#### Results (from free text input)
 | Research | Industry |
 |----------|----------|
 | Senior Researcher | Head of Cloud Development |